downloadpgm/airflow_xtd_spark_dockerized/README.md

 In this demo, a Airflow container uses a Spark Standalone cluster as a resource management and job scheduling technology to perform distributed data processing.

-This Docker image contains Spark binaries prebuilt and uploaded in Docker Hub.
+This Docker image contains Airflow and Spark binaries prebuilt and uploaded in Docker Hub.

 ## Steps to Build Airflow image
 ```shell